harryknighton/conversation-data-curator/README.md

 ## License
-This work is licensed under the MIT open-source license.
+This work is licensed under the BSD 3-clause permissive license.

 ## Software Engineering Methodology